 It happens — no problem!
 If you withdraw before kickoff or within the first week, you’ll receive a full refund minus a $35 administrative fee.
-Students who cancel in the second week can request an 80% reimbursement.
-Write Like A Honey Badger can’t accommodate refunds after day 14, but will issue transfer credits for other terms.
+Students who cancel in the second week can request an 75% reimbursement.
+Write Like A Honey Badger can’t accommodate refunds after day 14, but will issue transfer credits for other terms for emergency situations.

-But what if I can’t finish in ten weeks?
+But what if I can’t finish the workshop?